Farmworkers in the United States: Food justice

 Another such group is the "Agricultural Justice Project" (AJP).
 This project seeks to promote food justice by creating a food label that signifies the certification of fair treatment of the workers who helped produce the food as well as fair contracts and pricing for farmers.
 The label also certifies sustainable and fair trade of the food at every step of production.
 Four nonprofit organizations are partners in the AJP: The Rural Advancement Foundation International (RAFI-USA), The Farmworker Support Committee (CATA), Florida Organic Growers (FOG), and the Northeastern Organic Farming Association (NOFA).
 Each group has the common goal of improving the quality of life for sustainable farmers.

 Impacts of climate change

 Heat illness risk among agricultural workers already occur among hotter climates and will increase with climate change.
+A 2024 report by the National Oceanic and Atmospheric Administration found that rates of global warming since 1975 have been increasing at a rate three-times faster than the long-term average rate since 1850.
 An analysis of heat stroke deaths among agricultural workers in the United States shows that signs of heat strain are often ignored, leading to increased risk of harm.
 These risks are higher for agricultural workers in the southeast and the southwest United States as these areas have higher average WBGT and are at higher risk for losing safe, workable daylight hours to climate change.
 A community-based study in Los Angeles County, CA found a significant increase in heat-related ED visits in communities with greater prevalence or residents working in outdoor work including agriculture, after adjusting for age, race, and poverty.
 Each percentage increase in residents working in agriculture resulted in a 10.9% increase in heat-related ED visits.

+The fact that the majority of farmworkers are immigrants further compounds the effects of climate change on this population.
+66% of agricultural workers in the U.S. are noncitizen immigrants.
+Studies have suggested that this has an impact on the ability of workers to advocate for their rights or protections from heat-related illness.
+In a study by the UC Merced Community and Labor Center, it was found that 36% of farmworkers interviewed would not be willing to file a report against their employer for workplace non-compliance.
+Of this group, 64% stated this was because of fear of retaliation or job loss.
+Furthermore, 43% of participants reported that their employer did not provide heat illness prevention plans, despite this being a mandated requirement according to California OSHA law.